Odoni's conjecture on arboreal Galois representations is false: Introduction

 \begin{theorem} Suppose $k$ is a countable Hilbertian field of characteristic zero.
 There exists a Hilbertian algebraic field extension $F/k$ such that for every $f \in F[x]$ of degree $d \geqslant 2$ the image of the associated arboreal representation has infinite index in $\Aut \mathrm{T}_\infty(d)$. \end{theorem}

-We give two proofs for Theorem \ref{Odonifail}, which give different kinds of additional information on the field $F$.
-The first proof involves a general construction applicable to countable collections of special field extensions, of which finite index arboreal representations are a special case.
+We give two separate proofs for Theorem \ref{Odonifail}.
+The first proof involves a very explicit general construction applicable to countable collections of special field extensions, of which finite index arboreal representations are a special case.
 To state the more general result we need the following definition.

-\begin{definition} An algebraic field extension $L/K$ is called \slantsf{vast} if $L \neq K$ and for every finite extension $F/K$ there exists a subfield $M \supsetneq K$ of $L$ such that $M$ and $F$ are disjoint over $K$. \end{definition}
+\begin{definition} An algebraic field extension $L/K$ is called \slantsf{vast} if $L \neq K$ and for every finite extension $F/K$ there exists a subfield $M \supsetneq K$ of $L$ such that $M$ and $F$ are linearly disjoint over $K$. \end{definition}

 The general result that will be used to prove Theorem \ref{Odonifail} is the following theorem. \begin{theorem} Let $k$ denote a countable Hilbertian field of characteristic $0$.
 Suppose $\calA$ is a countable collection of vast extensions $L/K$, such that for every $L/K \in \calA$ the field $K$ is a finite extension of $k$.
-Then there exists an algebraic Hilbertian field extension $F/k$ such that: \begin{enumerate} \item the degree $[F:k]$ divides the product of degrees of the extensions from $\calA$ (as supernatural numbers); \item for every finite subextension $K/k$ of $F/k$ and every extension $L/K$ from $\calA$ the extensions $F/K$ and $L/K$ are not disjoint. \end{enumerate} \end{theorem} From this theorem it is easy to deduce Theorem \ref{Odonifail}, with a field $F/k$ whose degree (as a supernatural number) is a power of two.
+Then there exists an algebraic Hilbertian field extension $F/k$ such that: \begin{enumerate} \item the degree $[F:k]$ divides the product of degrees of the extensions from $\calA$ (as supernatural numbers); \item for every subextension $K/k$ of $F/k$ and every extension $L/K$ from $\calA$ the extensions $F/K$ and $L/K$ are not linearly disjoint. \end{enumerate} \end{theorem} From this theorem it is easy to deduce Theorem \ref{Odonifail}, with a field $F/k$ whose degree (as a supernatural number) is a power of two.

 In Section \ref{sec:modelTheory}, we give a second proof of Theorem \ref{Odonifail} using model-theoretic techniques.
-This always produces a field $F$ which is pseudo-algebraically closed, so that in particular when $k=\Q$ the degree of $F$ over $\Q$ is divisible by every natural number; see Remark \ref{rem:comparison}.
+The counterexamples to Odoni's conjecture constructed there are of a very special kind, as they are pseudo-algebraically closed.
+The argument crucially relies on the fact that the class of Hilbertian pseudo-algebraically closed fields is model-theoretically well understood.
+However, the result obtained in this way through an abstract existence theorem is slightly weaker than what is given by the first proof, see Remark \ref{rem:firstProofImpliesSecond}.
+In particular, weaker control on the degree of $F/k$ is obtained in the second proof, see Remark \ref{rem:comparison}; for instance when $k=\Q$ the degree of $F$ over $\Q$ obtained in this way is divisible by every natural number.
+Nevertheless the second proof seems to be of independent interest due to the techniques used.